tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 For example, the Linux kernel will limit the max file descriptors, you can check on this limit by `cat /proc/sys/fs/file-max`.

-The limit is enforced [here](https://github.com/torvalds/linux/blob/cb8e59cc87201af93dfbb6c3dccc8fcad72a09c2/fs/file_table.c#L134) and should work out to about n × 10^5.
+The limit is enforced [here](https://github.com/torvalds/linux/blob/cb8e59cc87201af93dfbb6c3dccc8fcad72a09c2/fs/file_table.c#L134) and should work out to about ~10^5.
 ```c
 void __init files_maxfiles_init(void)
 {